probcomp/Gen.jl/docs/src/tutorials/mcmc_map.md

 (when applied to Bayesian inference problems, the posterior distribution of unknown (hidden) model variables given data).

-There is a rich theory behind MCMC methods, but we focus on applying MCMC in Gen and introducing theoretical ideas only when necessary for understanding.
+There is a rich theory behind MCMC methods (see [this paper](https://doi.org/10.1023/A:1020281327116) for an introduction), but we focus on applying MCMC in Gen, introducing theoretical ideas only when necessary for understanding.
 As we will see, Gen provides abstractions that hide and automate much of the math necessary for implementing MCMC algorithms correctly.

 The general shape of an MCMC algorithm is as follows.
 We begin by sampling an intial setting of all unobserved variables; in Gen, we produce an initial